 My paraphrase of parts of Lamentations 3: 15-33:

 He made me eat distasteful, disgusting things.
 He filled me with bitterness.
-When people bumped me, I spilled over with acid and hatred.
+When people bumped me, I spilled over with acid and scorn.

 He filled my mouth with grit.
 I lay lower than the curb and sidewalks.
-I had no rest in my soul, no quietness, nothing to soothe me–not even the semblance of comfort of a padded savings account.
+I had no rest in my soul, no quietness, nothing to soothe me–not even a padded savings account.

 I can easily recall the awfulness.
 It’s always just under the surface of my thoughts.
 It’s easy to say “I’m desolate, bereft, devastated, ugly.
 What I thought was lovely about me or my life is gone.
 God has broken my heart.”